 You have the right to a paper copy of this notice.
 A paper copy of this notice will be available to you at the time or your first entry into our health care system.
 At this time our facility does not have the electronic capability to make this Notice of Privacy Practice available to you by electronic means.

-COMPLAINTSComplaints about this Notice of Privacy Practices or about how we handle your health information should be directed to Mr. Scott McNair, Interim CFO, HIPAA Coordinator at Neshoba County General Hospital-Nursing Home, 1001 Holland Ave, Philadelphia, MS 39350, telephone number 601-663-1200.
+Complaints about this Notice of Privacy Practices or about how we handle your health information should be directed to Patricia Evans, HIPAA Coordinator at Neshoba County General Hospital-Nursing Home, 1001 Holland Ave, Philadelphia, MS 39350, telephone number 601-663-1200.
 No member of Neshoba County General Hospital-Nursing Home or any of its Subsidiaries, workforce or management will engage in acts to intimidate, threaten, coerce, discriminate or retaliate against individuals or organizations who:

 File a complaint under this policy;